TD Bank Leadership Development Series 2015-16

 NEW Leadership™ New Jersey Program:

 Each year, two female student leaders from RVCC may be selected to join over 35 other students from 20 NJ colleges and universities for a 6-day Leadership Conference hosted at Rutger's University.
-On-line applications are available in the Spring of each year and the selection committee at the Center for American Women in Politics at Rutger's University choose from all applicants state-wide.
+On-line applications are available in the Spring of each year and the selection committee at the Center for American Women in Politics (CAWP) at Rutger's University choose from all applicants state-wide.
 If two RVCC students are chosen, the Student Government Association will fund their participation.
 All expenses are included however, students are required to provide their own transportation to the conference and complete the Conference Report Form through Student Life after the conference.
 As soon as the on-line application is available, Student Life will forward to all students through mass email and post on publicly shared websites and social media.

 For more information: NEW Leadership™